Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - Not everyone who works hard is rewarded, however all those who succeed have worked hard! - **Hajime no Ippo**
 - Too many people mistake speed for productivity.
 Sometimes, it’s more productive to slow things down. - **Peter Cawdron, Wherever Seeds May Fall**
 - Such success cannot be explained away by a better genetic hand; instead, they [alternate versions of you] played your cards better. - **David Eagleman, Sum**
+- Use what talents you possess - the woods will be very silent if no birds sang there except those that sang best. - **Henry van Dyke**
+- A man must be a very great genius to make up for being such a loathsome human being. - **Martha Gellhorn, Ernest Hemingway's third wife**

 ## Relationships